 This trick works great if you just have a little bit of a film on your dishes.
-It is quick to do and doesn’t take much of your time.
-Plus, the citric acid will help clean your walls of the dishwasher too!
+It is quick to do and doesn't take much of your time.
+Plus, the citric acid will help clean the walls of the dishwasher too!

-Soak The Dishes
+Soak The Dishes In Vinegar